 Transcription of Loops

 Note that LiveSore Editor only transcribes a clip once.
 This can lead to problems when clips of varying lengths are looping in playback.
 There are several options to deal with this:

 Now we’re ready to edit our score.
-Duplicate the track “2 Lead-Square” and delete the MIDI clip.
+Return to our first example (LiveScore Demo), duplicate the track “2 Lead-Square” and delete the MIDI clip.
 Click on the first slot and press cmd-shift-M to create an empty MIDI clip.
 Press cmd-R and name the clip MELODY2.
 Click inside the first track and switch to track view.
-Open the score editor, create a new score, update the Live clip menu by clicking on “Live Clip“, insert a staff and transcribe clips “1 0 MELODY” and “2 0 MELODY2” to the first two staves.
-The first staff should be empty, the second should contain the melody of What a Wonderful World.
-Copy and Paste Free Flow (see Edit menu) the first 8 notes to the second staff so that we create an imitation by a half note (see below).
-The new clip will automatically be updated as you add new notes to it, provided that Automatic Updateis turned on in Preferences (it’s turned off by default because frequent updating of large scores might slow things down a bit).
+Open the score editor, create a new score, update the Live clip menu by clicking on “Live Clip“, insert a staff and transcribe clips “S 1:0 MELODY” and “S 2:0 MELODY2” to the first two staves.
+As expected, the second staff is empty while the first one should contain the melody of What a Wonderful World.
+Copy and Paste Free Flow (see Edit menu) the first 8 notes to the second staff to create an imitation by a half note (see below).
+The new clip will automatically be updated as you add new notes to it, provided that Automatic Update is turned on in Preferences (it’s turned off by default because frequent updating of large scores might slow things down a bit).

 It’s time to save your work.
 Choose Save Score from the File menu and save the score to your favorite folder.
 When you reopen the file by choosing Load File from the File menu, the corresponding Live clips will be auto assigned to their staves and you’ll be able to continue working on the score in sync with Live provided that you haven’t changed the MIDI clips in the meantime.
 Alternatively, you can commit the score to the Live set and enjoy being able to continue your work without having to load the MaxScore file separately after opening the set.